bonsaiiV/Orefilter/README.md

 Coming soon...

 ## Usage
-`/trigger orefinder` while in creative mode.
+`/trigger orefilter` while in creative mode.

 ## Contributing
 Anyone is free to contribute but please take note of the style guide lines in [CONTRIBUTING](./CONTRIBUTING.md) or your pull request won't be accepted.
 Furthermore please keep the main point of this datapack in mind before adding unnessesary features which makes this datapack bloated.